KDE/juk/README.md

 <img src="https://invent.kde.org/kde/juk/raw/master/128-apps-juk.png" align="right"
      title="Juk logo" width="96" height="96">

-JuK is an audio jukebox application, supporting collections of MP3, Ogg Vorbis, and FLAC audio files.
+[JuK](https://juk.kde.org) is an audio jukebox application, supporting collections of MP3, Ogg Vorbis, and FLAC audio files.
 It allows you to edit the tags of your audio files, and manage your collection and playlists.
-It's main focus, in fact, is on music management.
+Its main focus, in fact, is on music management.

 Learn more about [Juk at KDE.org](https://www.kde.org/applications/multimedia/juk/).